MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound

 \subsection{Model architecture}

 An overview of \modelname is shown in Figure~\ref{fig:reservemodel}.
-Each modality is first encoded independently by a separate encoder (a Transformer \cite{vaswani2017attention} for images/audio; a BPE lookup table for text).
-Then, the representations will be combined with a joint encoder.
-All encoders are bidirectional.
+We first pre-encode each modality independently (using a Transformer \cite{vaswani2017attention} or images/audio; a BPE embedding table for text).
+We then learn a joint encoder to fuse all representations, together and over time.

-\mparagraph{Image encoder.} We first encode each frame independently with a Vision Transformer (ViT; \cite{dosovitskiy2020image}), which represents an image of dimensions $H{\times}W$ as a sequence of 16$\times$16-pixel patches.
-We conserve memory in the joint encoder by then performing a 2x2 pooling of the feature map, giving us a final $H/32{\times}W/32$ sequence of dimension $d_h$.\footnote{We pool through self-attention: the query is the average of the vectors in the 2x2 grid; the keys and values are learned projections of the vectors.}
+\textbf{Image encoder}.
+We use a Vision Transformer (ViT; \cite{dosovitskiy2020image}) to encode each frame independently.
+We use a patch size of 16 and apply a 2x2 query-key-value attention pool after the Transformer, converting an image of size $H{\times}W$ into a $H/32{\times}W/32$ feature map of dimension $d_h$.

-\mparagraph{Audio encoder.} We split the audio in each segment $\boldsymbol{a}_t$ into three equal-sized \emph{subsegments}, for compatibility with the lengths at which we mask text (Appendix~\ref{supp:pretrainingdatainfo}).
-Each subsegment is encoded independently using an Audio Spectrogram Transformer (AST; \cite{gong2021ast}), which treats each subsegment as an $M{\times}T$ image to be ViT-encoded (where $M{=}64$ is the Mel filterbank size, and $T{=}30$ is time).
-We treat it as a one-dimensional sequence by using a patch size of $M{\times}2$.
-We attention-pool the resulting feature map with a window size of 5, giving a final feature map of $T/10{=}6$.
+\textbf{Audio encoder}.
+We split the audio in each segment $\boldsymbol{a}_t$ into three equal-sized \emph{subsegments}, for compatibility with the lengths at which we mask text (Appendix~\ref{supp:pretrainingdatainfo}).
+We use an Audio Spectrogram Transformer to encode each subsegment independently \cite{gong2021ast}.
+The three feature maps are concatenated; the result is of size $18{\times}d_h$ for every 5 seconds of audio.

-\mparagraph{Text encoder.} We provide text to our model by BPE-encoding it, embedding the result with a learned table \cite{sennrich2016neural}.

 \mparagraph{Joint encoder.} Finally, we jointly encode all modalities (over all input video segments) using a bidirectional Transformer.
 We use a linear projection of the final layer's hidden states for all objectives (e.g. $\widehat{\mathbf{w}}_t$ and $\widehat{\mathbf{a}}_t$).